dturevski/olive-gui/yacpdb/indexer/indexer.md

 	The relative position of the pieces matches that of the **piecelist**.
     Fairy pieces are ok, e.g. `Matrix("wKa1 nNHh8")` (nNH = neutral nightrider-hopper)

+* `MatrixExtended(STRING piecelist, BOOLEAN xshift, BOOLEAN yshift, TRANSFORMATIONS transformations)`

+	More control over the matrix searches.
+Additional parameters identify which translations and transformations of the search pattern are to be enabled.
+Wildcards * default to "true" and "All".

 * `Id`